Dialog: Function-Block: Math (with Calculator)

 Use a Math FB to add new math functions.

-Use a Math FB to change the Data-Type and units .
-For example, change Motion units to Force units, and connect a Math FB to a Spring FB.
+Use a Math FB to change units of a Data-Type.
+For example, change units from motion (P, V, A) to Force (Newtons) units, and connect a Math FB to a Spring FB.

 A Calculator interface can help you select different functions.